A Leader from Within: Moulton ushers in USA’s Modern Era

 The board didn’t have to look far to find a uniquely qualified 30-year faculty member, dean and vice president who had been in the trenches at USA almost from day one.

-“The man didn’t seek the job; the job sought the man,” reminisced Ken Kvalheim, a USA alumnus and trustee involved in the search that resulted in Gordon Moulton being named USA’s second president in 1998.
+“The man didn’t seek the job; the job sought the man,” reminisced Ken Kvalheim, a USA alumnus and former trustee involved in the search that resulted in Gordon Moulton being named USA’s second president in 1998.

 Growing up on a farm in southwest Georgia had prepared an 18-year-old Moulton for